Buyout

 In finance, a buyout is an investment transaction by which the ownership equity, or a controlling interest of a company, or a majority share of the capital stock of the company is acquired.
 The acquirer thereby "buys out" the present equity holders of the target company.
+Shareholder activism can result in buyouts.
 A buyout will often include the purchasing of the target company's outstanding debt, which is referred to as "assumed debt" by the purchaser.
 It is usually synonymous with "acquisition".